|How compiled||Based on third party data|

 The way tables are provided allow users to look at populations split by components of population change, age and sex, for years back to mid-2001, for any local authority area.
 Median ages for local authority areas and population densities are also provided.
 Finally, additional "supporting information" tables provide national and regional level estimates as far back as possible, in some cases back to 1838.
 In this way we republish each year the largest amount of data possible, but in multiple formats to meet different needs.

-Population estimates are also provided through NOMIS and the Office for National Statistics's (ONS's) Customise My Data tool, to allow users to create bespoke tables covering the specific age-groups, sexes, areas and time-periods they require.
+Population estimates are also provided through NOMIS and the Office for National Statistics' (ONS') Customise My Data tool, to allow users to create bespoke tables covering the specific age-groups, sexes, areas and time-periods they require.

 The way in which the UK is subdivided into local areas is subject to change.
 For this reason the time series of population estimates by current local authorities is only available from 1981 onwards (this is best accessed through NOMIS.
-Population estimates for pre-1981 local authorities are also available (ZIP, 1,618KB).
+Mid-1971 to mid-1980 population estimates by quinary age bands for local authorities within England and Wales are also available.
 Appendix 4 of the methodology guide sets out the specific changes to area codes and boundaries that have occurred in recent years.

 For geographical levels that are smaller than local authority district, estimates are published as a separate output and have their own specific quality information: the Quality and Methodology Information for population estimates by output areas, electoral, health and other geographies.
 For estimates of the population at the current time, population projections are available.